mondeja/wasm-pack-test-all/README.md

 wasm-pack-test-all [PATH] [WASM_PACK_TEST_OPTIONS]... -- [CARGO_TEST_OPTIONS]...
 ```

-When running the command without any arguments, if there is a `Cargo.toml` file
+The crates to test are discovered inside the current directory or the provided
-in the current directory with a workspace configured, it will run
+path.

-`wasm-pack test` for all crates in the workspace.
-When there it is not a
+With the `workspace` feature enabled, it will run `wasm-pack test` for all crates
-workspace, it will run `wasm-pack test` for all crates in the current directory
+in the workspace which directory is the current directory or the provided path.
-and subdirectories.
+If the `workspace` feature is not enabled, it will run `wasm-pack test` for all

-Providing a path, it will run `wasm-pack test` for all crates in that path.
+crates in the directory and subdirectories.

 Providing extra options, they will be passed to `wasm-pack test` for each crate.
 To pass options to `cargo test`, use the `--` separator.